projectatomic/openshift2nulecule/README.md

   --export-images all \
   --registry-host my_registry:5000
 ```

-When you are running openshift2nulecule from container, you have to always specify path to `oc` configuration file (`--oc-config`)
+**Note:** When running openshift2nulecule in a container, you must always
+specify the path to the `oc` configuration file using the `--oc-config`
-in most cases setting it to default `$HOME/.kube/config` should be enough.
+argument.
+In most cases, the default value of `$HOME/.kube/config`
+should work.

-Example of running openshift2nulecule container without Atomic tool:
+Example of running the openshift2nulecule container without the Atomic CLI:

 ```sh
 docker run -it --rm --privileged --net=host \
   -v /var/run/docker.sock:/var/run/docker.sock \